Asarafhack/Dark_Intrusion_Detection_System/README.md

 Welcome to the **ASARAF AI DDoS Terminal**!
 This project provides a terminal-based application for simulating, detecting, visualizing DDoS attacks, and generating reports.
 It features a hacker-themed UI with advanced functionalities, powered by your expertise!

+## Ethical purpose only ,its under education dont misuse then i dont have
 ## Features

 - **Simulate DDoS Attack**: Simulate a DDoS attack to test your systems' robustness.